nicholemaldonado4/shell/README.txt

 When you want to exit, enter "exit".

 Specify redirections using the ">" or "<".
 A file name must also follow the symbols otherwise an error will be printed to the screen.

+The shell also supports piping of multiple commands.
+Use '|' to pipe commands. '|' can not exist at the beginning  or end of a line.